-Current sheet structures (Figure 3), energy conversion (Figure 4), particle acceleration (Figure 5), and reconnection rate (Figure 6) are all similar between the Yee, PSATD, and CKC Maxwell solvers.
+CKC Maxwell solvers.
 This suggests that reconnection proceeds similarly in all of our simulations, demonstrating that the results produced by the PSATD and CKC solvers for the reconnection problem are comparable to those from the more conventional Yee solver.
 The PSATD+Esirkepov simulations also produce comparable results, despite the violation of Gauss's law.
 Adding this simulation to our performance comparison allows us to decouple the performance effects of the Maxwell solvers and current deposition schemes.

-In these reconnection simulations, the majority of the runtime ( $\sim 60\%$ ) is spent in the current deposition routine, the performance of which is unaffected by the Maxwell solver.
+In these reconnection simulations, the majority of the runtime ($\sim 60\%$) is spent in the current deposition routine, the performance of which is unaffected by the Maxwell solver.
 Consequently, the walltime per time step is approximately the same between the Yee, CKC, and PSATD+Esirkepov runs.
-CKC and PSATD permit a time step that is 40% longer than in Yee, reducing the time to solution for CKC and PSATD+Esirkepov by 40% and 30%, respectively, over the baseline Yee (see Table 2).
-PSATD+Esirkepov's steps take 10% longer than Yee(+Esirkepov) or CKC(+Esirkepov), indicating that PSATD field-solve itself has only a small impact on the computational performance.
-However, PSATD(+Vay) has a 50% longer time per step due to differences in the current deposition kernels.
-Thus, in spite of the longer timestep permitted by the PSATD field solver, there is only a slight net increase in the time to solution.
-The implementation of Esirkepov deposition in WarpX is highly optimized, so it is possible that similar optimization in Vay deposition could make PSATD+Vay a more advantageous combination.
+CKC and PSATD permit a time step that is 40% longer than in Yee, reducing the time to solution for CKC and PSATD +Esirkepov by 40% and 30%, respectively, over the baseline Yee (see Table 2).
+PSATD+Esirkepov's steps take 10% longer than Yee(+Esirkepov) or CKC(+Esirkepov), indicating that the PSATD field-solve itself has only a small impact on the computational performance.
+However, PSATD(+Vay) has a 50% longer time per step, due to differences in the current deposition kernels.
+Thus, despite the longer time step permitted by the PSATD field solver, there is only a slight net increase in the time to solution.
+The implementation of Esirkepov deposition in WarpX is highly optimized, so it is possible that similar optimization in Vay deposition could make PSATD +Vay a more advantageous combination.
 This is an area for future work.